MaSe69/dssb/md/29_Categorization/cat_01_story .md

 - label ( = y-value)
 - trained model (= model with fitted parameters)
 - 'hot encoding' (= values are binary, 0 or 1)
+- 'confusion matrix' (= counting how often the model predicted correctly or did not)

 ## Examples